IzzySoprano/Books-MS3/README.md

 ### User Stories

 - As a user, I want to be able to register to Books using an email and password, log in and review a book I have read
-- As a user, I want to be able to search the site to find other reviews
 - As a user, I want an easy to navigate around site
-- As a user, I want to be able to access Books's social media accounts
 - As a user, I want the structure of the site to be easy on the eye
 - As a user, I want to be able securely log out of Books
 - As a user, I want to be able to access the site on all devices
 ### First Time Visitor Goals

 - A simple and responsive navigation throughout the site
 - To be able to register to Books
+- To be able to login to Books
-- To be able to login and post a review
+- To be able to post a book review to Books
+- To be able to log out of Books
 ### Returning Visitor Goals

-- To be able to search for reviews
 - To be able to post mutiple book reviews

 ### Developer Goals

-- To create a database
+- To create a database with MongoDB
-- To be able to add, edit and delete book reviews
+- To implement CRUD funtionality
 - To create a responsive, clean and consistent UX
+- To not allow users to edit/delete other users book reviews

 ### - Structure